 While each person’s trauma recovery journey is different, here are some real ways trauma counselling can make a difference:

-Hi, I’m Natalie — a trauma counsellor with over 14 years of experience supporting people healing from trauma, complex trauma, and childhood abuse.
+Hi, I’m Natalie — a trauma counsellor in Calgary with over 14 years of experience supporting people healing from trauma, complex trauma, and childhood abuse.
 My approach integrates best practices for trauma recovery, including EMDR, IFS-informed parts work, and Polyvagal Theory — always adapted to your unique needs.
 I believe healing should be safe, inclusive, and rooted in social justice, so I integrate anti-oppressive practices into my work.
 I also offer a flexible pricing scheme to make trauma counselling more accessible.
 I’m here to support you at your own pace and help you reconnect with your inner strength.

 Curious to learn more about how I work or my story?